 I arranged sponsorship with one of the advertisers in a gig guide that I was involved with and we got instruments.
 Over a period of three years we played in front of about 250,000 people along the South Coast.
 In 1999 I had to stop doing it after a detached retina and other eye problems.
 Added to the fact that so much Samba Bateria was wrecking my hearing, something had to give.

 As well as playing with Joe during the late nineties, I joined up with a hip blues chick called Mama Josie in 1997.

-Although she was aged only 25 Mama Josie remains one of the most talented and professional artists I have worked with in forty years.
-She has a truly beautiful voice and it was a pleasure working with her.
+Mama Josie had a truly beautiful voice and it was a pleasure working with her.
 She could win an audience over in half a verse every time.
 So nearly every night was a good night.
 Josie's partner Alfie shared the front of house on Harmonica and Simon Shaw played guitar.
 Most times Colin Gibson (ex-Ginger baker's Airforce, Lee Perry, Snafu,The Movies) played Bass guitar but was often depped by Terry Pack from Eastbourne.
 I was in the most fortunate position of having two of the very best bass players in the nation to work with and it was a privilege.
 Simon Shaw is also a great guitarist and capable of excelling in a variety of styles.